-Meiji Jingu Shrine - Built in 1920, Meiji Jingu Shrine is a Shinto shrine dedicated to the deified spirits of Emperor Meiji and his wife, Empress Shōken.
-The Meiji period in Japan brought modernisation and westernisation, allowing the country to join the world's major powers.
+Meiji Jingu Shrine - built in 1920, Meiji Jingu Shrine is a Shinto shrine dedicated to the deified spirits of Emperor Meiji and his wife, Empress Shoken, it was completed eight years after the emperor's passing and six years after the passing of the empress.
+The Meiji period in Japan brought modernisation and westernisation, bring the country to join the world's major powers.